 Real-Time Event Data Capture

 Modern WiFi solutions allow for real-time data collection on an unprecedented scale.
-Whether it’s at an outdoor festival, a city centre, a conference centre, or an office, WiFi access points can gather data about the number of users, their locations, their devices, and even the websites or apps they access.
+Whether it’s at an outdoor festival, a city centre, a conference centre, or an office, WiFi access points can gather data about users via people-tracking technology, record their locations, their devices, and even the websites or apps they access.
 This real-time data can provide businesses with valuable insights, enabling them to adapt quickly to changing circumstances and user preferences.

 For example, event producers can use WiFi data to optimise their site layouts, offer premium prices on areas with a higher footfall, and personalise marketing strategies.
 By analysing foot traffic patterns and customer behaviours, businesses can make data-driven decisions to enhance the customer experience and boost sales for their sponsors and traders.

-WiFi-based data collection also plays a significant role in enhancing user experiences.
-When users connect to WiFi networks, businesses can provide personalised services and offers, creating a more engaging and tailored experience.
-For instance, event sponsors can offer guests a free product by visiting their stand, or traders pay to offer a discounted service to guests as they walk past their stand.
+WiFi-based data collection plays a significant role in enhancing user experiences.
+When users connect to WiFi networks, businesses can provide personalised services and offers, creating a more engaging and tailored experience whilst driving up sales.
+For instance, event sponsors can offer guests a free product by visiting their stand, or traders can offer a discount to guests as they walk past their stand.

 Public spaces like museums and amusement parks can use WiFi data to guide visitors with interactive maps and suggest points of interest, making the visitor experience more enjoyable and informative.